makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 # Backup and Restore

-The *DbToolsBundle* comes with two Symfony Console commands to backup and restore your database but also a tiny backups manager (`DbToolsStorage`) which handle backup files for you.
+The *DbToolsBundle* comes with two Symfony Console commands to backup and restore your database but also a tiny backups manager which handle backup files for you.

 ## Backup command